oofem/oofem.github.io/_posts/2024-04-21-welcome-to-oofem-gitub-io.md

 This site is set up to provide a platform for blogging about the OOFEM project.

 Particularly, the following posts are welcome:
-* Feature poreviews: Share sneak peeks of upcoming features or enhancements.
+* Feature previews: Share sneak peeks of upcoming features or enhancements.
 This generates excitement and anticipation among your users.
 * New features: Inform the community about the latest features you’ve implemented.
 Explain how they work, their benefits, and how users can leverage them effectively.
 * Present your interesting work: Document and discuss challenges you’ve encountered when solving particular problem.
 Describe your model and present results as this can be both educational and engaging.